 - Show description in badges = If this is chosen, the organisation’s description is added to issued badges.

-- Upload icon = It’s possible to upload the organisation’s logo/icon and it can be shown in organisation’s badges (see option above).
-The image has to be square, PNG or SVG and recommended size is 200 x 200 px.
+- Upload icon = It’s possible to upload the organisation’s logo/icon, and it can be shown in the organisation’s badges (see option above).
+The image has to be square, PNG, or SVG and the recommended size is 200 x 200 px.

-It’s possible to create multilingual badges and the platform shows EU area’s languages by default in the language menu when creating a badge.
+It’s possible to create multilingual badges, and the platform shows the EU area’s languages by default in the language menu when creating a badge.
 However, the admin user of the environment can edit this language list by adding and deleting languages from the list here.

 It’s possible to add a language to the list from the Add language dropdown menu.
 A language can be deleted by clicking the trash bin icon.
 NB!
 Adding a language and deleting one happens right away without a separate approval option.
 It’s also good to note that if a language is deleted from the list, the language is also deleted from badges where the language in question has possibly been added already.
 Use consideration when making deletions.

 Creating a new sub-organisation is simple.
-After clicking the Create new sub-organisation button, fill in the form the required information: name, URL and organisation email.
+After clicking the Create new sub-organisation button, fill in the form with the required information: name, URL, and organisation e-mail.
 Other fields are optional.

 NB!
 Once the sub-organisation(s) is created, the badge creator will have to define badge by badge what sub-organisations can issue the badge.
 This happens in the Creator tools → Badge library → Click on the badge and click Edit → Issuing → Sub-organisations.

 Here the organisation’s admin(s) can select the badges that the organisation wants to share with all or some of its partners.
 Badges can be shared as links (the name of the original creator of the badge will be displayed in the badge issued by a partner), or as copies.
 When a partner is allowed to make a copy of one of your organisation’s badges, the copy will not contain the name of the original creator.